GO Gondola or NO Gondola?

 One of the other comments in favour of the gondola that I’ve heard is that it could spur development in the Rossdale area.
 I would certainly love to see that area turn into something incredible and there are ideas of creating an Indigenous gathering space being discussed that I think could be positive.

-I look forward to the discussion in Committee and am confident that Council members will, as always, provide a good analysis and take all views into consideration.
+I look forward to the discussion in Committee and am confident that Council members will take all views into consideration.
 Your feedback is always welcome.